You’ve Adopted a Dog From a Hoarding Case. Now What?

 More Support Needed

 Regrettably, those who adopted dogs from hoarding situations reported having difficulty finding support helping their dogs adjust.
-Though many trainers refer to themselves as behaviorists, for a dog with severe behavior problems such as the ones exhibited by many of these hoarded dogs, owners would do well to seek out professionals with advanced behavior training.
+Though many trainers refer to themselves as behaviorists, for a dog with severe behavior problems such as the ones exhibited by many of these hoarded dogs, pet parents would do well to seek out professionals with advanced behavior training.
 Because many hoarded dogs display deep-seated fear for which medication can be helpful, a veterinary behaviorist who can prescribe medication may also be particularly helpful.

 Dr. McMillan is doing his best to provide information about what to expect from hoarded dogs and how to treat them.
 He published a manual, “Understanding and Caring for Rescued Hoarded Dogs,” that includes insights and quotes from the follow-up survey, as well as statistics, and Dr. McMillan’s own interpretations of what he found.